anthonyamaro15/anthonyamaro15/README.md

 - I'm currently working on a Full Stack Application on my own with TypeScript, React JS, Node JS and PostgreSQL.
 - I'm currenlty solving at least one problem everyday in Hackerrank and leetcode to sharpen my problem solving skills.
 - 🌱 I’m currently learning C#.
-- 👯 I’m looking to collaborate with anyone interested in building amazing projects!.
+- 👯 I’m looking to collaborate with anyone interested in building amazing projects.

 ### Connect with me: